 Minimum age: 16

-The course will be taught and examined using radio simulators.
-The exam takes the form of a multiple-choice paper and practical radio scenarios and generally starts about 17:00.
+The course will be taught and examined using training radios.
+The exam takes the form of a multiple-choice paper and practical radio scenarios (each part taking roughly 30 minutes) and generally starts about 17:00.

 Course topics include: